Review of Ferries

-Grimaldi Lines (routes, grimaldi-lines.com, founded 1999, headquartered in Civitavecchia-Rome, Italy) is an Italian shipping company operating mainly on Mediterranean shipping routes connecting mainland Italy with Sardinia, Sicily, Spain, Greece, Morocco, Tunisia.
-The company is a subsidiary of Grimaldi Group (founded 1947).
+Grimaldi Lines (routes, fleet, grimaldi-lines.com, 1999-founded, Civitavecchia Italy-headquartered) operates mainly on Mediterranean shipping routes connecting mainland Italy with Sardinia, Sicily, Spain, Greece, Morocco, Tunisia.
+The company is a subsidiary of Grimaldi Group (1947-founded).

 The company was founded for shipping services within the "Autostrade del Mare" ("Motorways of the Sea" - development project aiming to improve the European Union's maritime transportation links.